 I’ve been getting recipe requests whenever I post cooking snaps, so would love to share more of our favorite dishes on here!
 Today’s one-pot recipe is super easy (even for beginners), using ingredients most of us already have at home.
 And it’s oh-so-satisfying to warm up with on a cold day.
 I was never a big fan of tomato soup growing up, but Nick and I can’t get enough of this one.
 The addition of tortellini makes it hearty enough for a full meal, and the usual fattier heavy cream was not missed.
 We make a little extra to freeze for quick weeknight dinners!

-– 1 28 oz can crushed or whole good tomatoes, or ~ 3.5 cups peeled, diced fresh tomatoes when in season.
+- 1 28 oz can crushed good tomatoes or ~ 3.5 cups peeled, diced fresh tomatoes when they’re in season.
 Can’t wait to try this with tomatoes from our garden in the summer!

 - salt and pepper to taste